Updated for 2018

-In a bid to reduce irresponsible lending in the sector, the Bank of England (specifically the Prudential Regulation Authority) will place new, tougher requirements on lenders from September, including the interest rates-dependent ‘stress test’ on new mortgage applications.
+The new rules are designed to reduce irresponsible lending and make buy-to-let mortgage and lending requirements tighter.
+They were introduced by the Bank of England (specifically the Prudential Regulation Authority), and also include the interest rates-dependent ‘stress test’ on new mortgage applications.

-Lenders will also need to review a landlord’s entire property portfolio when making a decision on their single property application, which will hit hard on multi-property landlords, especially if one or two of your properties aren’t turning as much of a profit.
+Lenders need to review a landlord’s entire property portfolio when making a decision on their single property application, which will potentially hit hard on multi-property landlords, especially if one or two of your properties aren’t turning as much of a profit.

 Under the rules introduced in September 2017 by the Prudential Regulation Authority, landlords with four or more properties are classed as portfolio investors.
 If you have four or more mortgaged properties (or are planning on adding more to your portfolio), these buy-to-let mortgage rules apply.

 The buy-to-let lending criteria mean lenders are required to look at your whole property portfolio when you’re making a mortgage application for a single property.
 They will look at total income against borrowing across all of your properties, to make sure that new borrowing won’t affect your affordability for the other properties.

 In some cases, lenders may take into account your individual earned income or salary.